ECTS - Multi-Functional Modular Spaces

 13 Phase 3: 1/20 selected area layout plan, section/view/perspectives of the determined project Providing the required assignment

-14 Phase 4: 1/10 built-in furniture top, front, back, side views/sections, perspectives and details of the specified project Providing the required assignment
+14 Phase 4: 1/10 built-in furniture top, front, rear and side views/sections, perspectives and details of the specified project Providing the required assignment

 15 Final Project Free Critics Preparing for the Final Jury